 With a VPN, all traffic between your device and the end location that you are connecting to gets encrypted with bank-level security.
 It means that all your data and passwords remain private and out of reach for hackers.
 Our recommendation to individuals and businesses no matter their size is to always use a Business VPN.

 While the traditional standard lies within every device being protected through antiviruses, firewalls and antimalware, the reality is that these are no longer enough.
 Although these security measures do a well enough job at warning users against downloading malicious files, cleaning up your device after they’ve been detected, to really shield yourself from these harmful attacks, you’ll need to take preventative measures such as a VPN.

 A VPN enables you to eliminate a hackers ability to even carry out these attacks.
 That means instead of cleaning up your computer after the attack has already happened, a VPN will shield a hacker from being able to latch onto your device and steal your private data in the first place.
 Thanks to encryption, all they’ll be able to see is undecipherable gibberish.

-Through our state-of-the-art Cloud VPN technology, groundbreaking Automatic Wi-Fi Security and effortless cross-platform applications, we offer safe, secure and private Internet access to over 1 million consumers, as well as a broad network of leading businesses, worldwide.
+Through our state-of-the-art Cloud VPN technology, groundbreaking Automatic Wi-Fi Security, effortless cross-platform applications, and DNS Filtering, we offer safe, secure and private Internet access to over 1 million consumers, as well as a broad network of leading businesses, worldwide.

 We hope you found this post helpful!
 Feel free to let us know if you have any questions and follow us on social media if you’d like to continue receiving all the latest business security news.